Hyren flattened himself against the wall, using his arm to sweep Blynn up against the stone. “Don’t. Move,” he breathed.

 “We need to get moving,” Hyren said, standing the girl up and returning her glasses.
 “The Werelupes are finishing with their feast and we have to get out of here before—“

 A jagged spear of lightning turned the room white for one brief second, and a moment later thunder crashed deafeningly.
-Terra yelled and Hyren squeezed her shoulders before striding to the door and effortlessly kicking it down.
+Terra started and Hyren squeezed her shoulders before striding to the door and effortlessly kicking it down.
 “Let’s just avoid the Werelupes and get out of here,” he said.
 “You’ve put me through enough trouble for one day.”
 He drew his sword and held it before him.
 Terra did the same, and he led them down the stairs.

 Thunder raged around them, and rain sprayed into the tower windows, pelting Hyren’s skin and armour, but no red dots approached as they spiraled downward.
 Finally the three reached a doorway that let out into a hall.
 To the left, the radar showed Werelupes—to the right, nothing.
 Hyren ushered Terra and Blynn that way, and they emerged in an empty antechamber.